Author

 Share

-This is because the material you print on can influence the longevity, visual appeal, and versatility of your printed materials.
+The material used for printing directly influences durability, visual appearance, adhesion performance, and overall product reliability.
 From metals to plastics and various other surfaces, the versatility of printing substrates allows you to tailor your prints to specific needs.

 What is Substrate?

 Before delving into the printing substrate definition, let’s begin with the basics.
-Simply put, substrate is a broad term that refers to a foundational layer or surface.
-They are fundamental in providing a base upon which other materials or components are built or attached.
+Simply put, a substrate is a foundational layer or surface that serves as the base for printing or material application.
+It provides the base onto which inks, coatings, labels, or other materials are applied during manufacturing or printing processes.

 Meanwhile, in label-making, substrate refers to the surface where labels are applied.
 For printing, the definition of substrate is the surface to be printed, encompassing the face material and top coatings of a label.